beels/polygrid/README.md

 # Polygrid

-A mod to cobble together a midigrid configuration and expose it through the normal grid API.
+A mod to enable midigrid without modifying grid-using scripts.

-## Intended Usage
+## Usage

-- Pick the midi devices to be used from the device section of the mod menu
+- Install midigrid and polygrid.
+- Connect midigrid-compatible midi devices.
-- Assign the devices to a midigrid layout/driver
+- Enable the mod.
-- Choose the resulting polygridN device as the first grid in the system devices grid menu.
+- Go to the `POLYGRID>` menu item in the `MODS` menu.
+- Turn encoder 2 to enable or disable midigrid.
-- Run any script that uses a grid
+- Run any script that uses a grid.
+(OK, most scripts.
+See discussions of midigrid for details about compatibility.)

-None of this is implemented yet :)